MiNT UK 2025

 Empty space, drag to resize

 Baker is interested in the control of movement, both in health and disease.
 He studies neural circuits responsible for coordinating movement, with a special interest in subcortical systems of the brainstem and spinal cord.
 His work on the reticulospinal tract has revealed an important contribution to the control of upper limb movements, including those of the hand.
 In health, movements are generated by a coordinated pattern of activity in both corticospinal and reticulospinal pathways.
 After stroke, surviving reticulospinal connections can partially compensate for lost corticospinal output.
-Baker uses electrophysiological experiments in monkey, as well as non-invasive studies in patients and healthy volunteers to address these scientific questions.
+Baker uses electrophysiological experiments to address these scientific questions.

 Empty space, drag to resize